 - 1 cup mini chocolate chips

-- Using a standing mixer or hand held mixer with paddle attachment, cream the 2 sticks butte, salt, and ½ cup brown sugar on medium high for 2-3 minutes until very light and fluffy.
+- Using a standing mixer or hand held mixer with paddle attachment, cream the 2 sticks butter, salt, and ½ cup brown sugar on medium high for 2-3 minutes until very light and fluffy.

 - Turn the mixer off and add the powdered sugar.
 Mix on low until incorporated.
 Once incorporated turn to medium and mix another minute.